codebasics/DataAnalysisProjects/1_SalesInsights/README.md

 1. SQL database dump is in db_dump.sql file above.
 Download `db_dump.sql` file to your local computer and import it as per instructions given in the tutorial video

+2. If anyone using xampp in that case, file might not be able to import in apache server.
+Because it does not contain the latest collate as the sql file requires.

+If you want to continue with xampp.
+Open your db_dump.sql file and replace every occurance of these below two things,

+1) utf8mb4_0900_ai_ci with utf8mb4_general_ci
+2) utf8mb4 with utf8

 ### Data Analysis Using SQL

 1. Show all customer records